axelle-le-rate/Pneumonia-Detection-CNN/README.md

 Open the Pneumonia-Detection-CNN.ipynb file, and run all the cells in the notebook.

 ## ⚙️ Technologies Used
-Python · TensorFlow · Keras · OpenCV · Matplotlib
+Python · TensorFlow · Keras · OpenCV · Matplotlib · os

 ## 📌 Future Improvements
 Test different CNN architectures (ResNet, MobileNet).